ip l show

 yourAlias

-# LIST OF ALIASES
+# LIST OF ALIASESalias

 alias abc # "abs" stands for what?

-# remove an alias
+# remove an aliasunalias abc

 # group of commands

-screen -S dat -dm bash -c "cd /dinhanhthi.com; iserve; exec sh"
+screen -S dat -dm bash -c"cd /dinhanhthi.com; iserve; exec sh"}

 # list of commands

-cd /home/user/git/abc/
+my_alias(){cd /home/user/git/abc/

 git add .

-git commit -m "abc"
+git commit -m"abc"

 git push